INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 #### Domain knowledge approach

 The unique pipeline, designed for both pilots and based on Ontology, is described in the following picture.
-This methodology is generalized and applicable to other use cases, as well as the mixed approach based on both ETLs and Ontology mappings.
+This methodology is generalized and applicable to other use cases, as well as the mixed approach based on both ETLs and data integration through domain ontology (Ontology Based Data Management – OBDM approach).

 <span><img title="Istat Data Pipeline" alt="Istat Data Pipeline" src="./img/dataPipeline_istat.png" style="width:80%;"></span>

-Main steps of the pipeline to be implemented for SEP and S4Y pilot:
+**Main steps of the pipeline to be implemented for SEP and S4Y pilot:**

 1. Data Acquisition - Input Data are downloaded from the source websites into a staging area.
    1.1.
 Input Data Acquisition - Data are downloaded from the web sources either by procedure or manually 1.2.
-DB Upload – Data are uploaded into a relational database for reprocessing.
+DB Upload – Data are uploaded into a relational database for data processing.

 2. Data Processing - Data are harmonized to a common data model through ETL, or transformed to create new variables required for data matching.
 Several transformations are performed on uploaded data at this stage.
    2.1.
 Harmonization - Data are harmonized to a common data model through ETL.